 Evaluation of the protocol

 The questionnaire tries to validate design choices for the protocol.
 A design choice which is based on COLREGs, but unknown if it works in practice is the usage of the ship’s horn to communicate the intended manoeuvrer.
 All participants said that ships only use the ship’s horn in two situations.
 When a ship wants to get attention from another ship, in case other means of communication do not work.
-Or in case of fog, then is the fog horn sounded every few minutes to make other ships alert of presences [IMO (1972)].
+Or in case of fog, then is the fog horn sounded every few minutes to make other ships alert of presence.
+[IMO (1972)]

 The most important form of communication is the VHF radio, although new systems are used more often, such as AIS text messaging and INMARSAT-C. INMARSAT C provides two-way data and messaging communication services to and from virtually anywhere in the world.
-Which improves the ship-to-ship communication, the disadvantage is that surrounding vessels are not able to listen to the conversation and thus will not receive the shared information.
+This improves the ship-to-ship communication, the disadvantage is that surrounding vessels are not able to listen to the conversation and thus will not receive the shared information.

 According to the participants are conversations via VHF based on SMCP, but do not follow the protocol strictly.
 The participants describe a few key characteristics: